The Media and Entertainment Law Review: Australia

 This finding was unanimous, but opinions differed as to the consequences of this finding.
 The majority determined that the AFP was not required to deliver up the data to Ms Smethurst.
 However, Gordon J and Edelman J (in the minority) did find that it should be delivered up to Ms Smethurst, allowing her to delete it, and requiring the AFP to delete any other copies.
 At a practical level, that does mean that the data could be used at some point in the future in an action.

 In this context, the majority described Lenah Game Meats as having a parallel to Ms Smethurst's case in that the claim for an injunction was not based upon a claim to property or, more broadly, a recognised cause of action.
 That was not to say, however, that one might not be available with respect to an invasion of privacy.
-Accordingly, a majority of the Court left open the question of whether Ms Smethhurst may have a right of action against the Commonwealth on the basis of a tort of privacy.
+Accordingly, a majority of the Court left open the question of whether Ms Smethhurst may have a right of action against the commonwealth on the basis of a tort of privacy.
 The High Court did not determine whether such a tort exists.
-It noted that the question was left open in Lenah Game Meats, and that the Full Federal Court required delivery up of storage devices in another case involving an invalid seizure of material by the AFP.
-The majority that the plaintiff might seek such a remedy by way of separate proceedings.
+It noted that the question was left open in Lenah Game Meats and that the Full Federal Court required delivery up of storage devices in another case involving an invalid seizure of material by the AFP.
+The majority said that the plaintiff might seek a remedy of this kind by way of separate proceedings.35

 i Copyright and related rights

-The Copyright Act 1968 (Cth) (Copyright Act) is the predominant source of Australia's copyright law and gives protection to:
+The Copyright Act 1968 (Cth) (the Copyright Act) is the predominant source of Australia's copyright law and gives protection to: